dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 $$

-#### ⯌ <u> Conditionig on a multivariate gaussian: </u>
+#### ⯌ <u> Conditioning on a multivariate Gussian: </u>

-Conditioning on a  multivaraite gaussian can be done with the following equations:
+Conditioning on a  multivariate gaussian can be done with the following equations:

 $$